novix-sa/Pyplan/docs/Pyplan Library.md

 # Pyplan Library

 Pyplan is an open source [Python](https://www.python.org/) package designed for multidimensional dynamic simulation.
 It is based on [Xarray](http://xarray.pydata.org/) DataArray object and take advantage of its N-dimensional labeled arrays functionalities.

-Pyplanlib has an extensive number of functions that help modelers developing.

 ## Main concept
 Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that businessmen and data scientist can easily create models with a bunch of python tools.